What Is Parquet Flooring? Designs, Types, and Benefits

 Mosaic (or Brick)

 The mosaic pattern (or brick) is a classic style where thin wood strips of equal sizes are formed into one square, and squares are placed next to one another to form a pattern.
 This classic design adds visual interest and a timeless charm to any room.
+It remains one of the most beloved types of parquet flooring design today.

 Versailles